Polish Communist Party (2002): Structure and activists

 The number of activists of the Communist Party of Poland over the years ranged from several hundred to over a thousand activists.
+In 2025, the party had around 300 members, although the party that only "several dozen" people are active in the party.

 The KPP's highest executive body is the National Executive Committee.
 The central control body of the party is the National Statutory and Audit Commission.
 The body appointed to deal with individual cases of party members arising from appeals against resolutions of organs, including resolutions on exclusion from it, is the National Peer Court.

 Newspaper

 The official newspaper of the party is Brzask, published in subscription and available on the Internet.

 Legal status and attempts at outlawing

-The existence of communist parties in Poland and their activities are legal as long as they refer to the ideology of the communist system, bypassing totalitarian methods and practices.
-Similarly, communist symbolism is not prohibited in Poland.
+The existence of communist parties in Poland and their activities were legal until 2023 as long as they refer to the ideology of the communist system, bypassing totalitarian methods and practices.
+Similarly, communist symbolism were not prohibited in Poland.
 The Polish Communist Party completely dissociates itself from the use of totalitarian methods.